smoke-wolf/Fresh/README.md

 We also have added fresh render which allows users to include stats in their github markdown.

 > [!IMPORTANT]
-> The domain I had previously been using to host it publicly has been disabled - please rehost your own version of this project!
+> The url I had previously been using to host it publicly has been disabled - please rehost your own version of this project!
+> If you want a quick rehost solution - you can deploy it as an instance through [SharePanel Host](https://sharepanel.host/signup.php?ref=1) - No Code Needed!

 ### Analytics Recording and Management in php